 Talk to a Doctor

-If you’re in need of Physical Therapy, consult with your Western Washington Medical Group Primary Care Provider.
-For more general health inquiries, complete our Contact Form.
+If you need Physical Therapy, consult with your Western Washington Medical Group Primary Care Provider for a referral to our Physiatry department.
+We’re here to help.